elixir-lang/elixir/lib/elixir/pages/Compatibility and Deprecations.md

   * Compiler front-end: improvements may be done to the compiler, introducing new warnings for ambiguous modes and providing more detailed error messages.
 Those can lead to compilation errors (when running with `--warning-as-errors`) or tooling failures when asserting on specific error messages (although one should avoid such).
 We reserve the right to do such improvements.

   * Imports: new functions may be added to the `Kernel` module, which is auto-imported.
 They may collide with local functions defined in your modules.
-Collisions can be resolved in a backwards compatible fashion using `import Kernel, except: [...]` with a list of all functions you don't want imported from `Kernel`.
+Collisions can be resolved in a backwards compatible fashion using `import Kernel, except: [...]` with a list of all functions you don't want to be imported from `Kernel`.
 We reserve the right to do such additions.

 In order to continue evolving the language without introducing breaking changes, Elixir will rely on deprecations to demote certain practices and promote new ones.
-Our deprecation policy is outlined [in the "Deprecations" section](#deprecations).
+Our deprecation policy is outlined in the ["Deprecations" section](#deprecations).

 Elixir binaries are guaranteed to be backwards compatible within the same branch.
-Code compiled with v1.0 shall work with Elixir v1.0.1 runtime but code compiled with Elixir v1.0 should be recompiled to work with Elixir v1.1.0 onwards.
+Code compiled with v1.0 shall work with Elixir v1.0.1 runtime but code compiled with Elixir v1.0 should be recompiled to work from Elixir v1.1.0 onwards.
 The Mix build tool automatically tracks those changes.

 The only exception to the rules above are experimental features, which will be explicitly marked as such, and do not provide any compatibility guarantee until they are stabilized.